 Escape the bustle of city life at the 32-acre Sylvan Beach Park.
 In addition to a refreshing ocean breeze, the beach boasts fine sand, smaller waves for more enjoyable swimming and no seaweed, making it a prime paradise, less than an hour from Downtown Houston.

 Cool off at one of the many Houston area’s fun-filled splash parks.
 These water playgrounds—set within some of the city's most-loved park spaces—feature jumping water jets, misting palm trees and showering towers, situated atop slip proof and cushioned surfaces.
-Edna Mae Washington Park, Gene Green Beltway 8 Park, McClendon Park and Bane Park are just a few area parks with splash park features.
+Edna Mae Washington Park, Gene Green Beltway 8 Park, Levy Park, McClendon Park, Tony Marron Park and Bane Park are just a few area parks with splash park features.

 To download high-res images, visit photo gallery.